The Jazz Singer (Ford Startime)

-"The Jazz Singer" is a videotaped adaptation, starring Jerry Lewis, of Samson Raphaelson's play of the same title.
+"The Jazz Singer" is a videotaped adaptation, starring Jerry Lewis, of Samson Raphaelson's 1925 play of the same title.
 It was broadcast on October 13, 1959, as the second episode of the American television anthology series Ford Startime on NBC.

 Plot

-Cantor Rabinowitz (Eduard Franz) is upset that his son Joey (Jerry Lewis) has left home to pursue a career as a singer/comedian after showing no interest in carrying on the family's tradition of being Cantors in the synagogue.
+Cantor Rabinowitz is upset that his son Joey has left home to pursue a career as a singer/comedian after showing no interest in carrying on the family's tradition of being Cantors in the synagogue.
 After five generations of doing so, it appears that Joey is more interested in making jokes and singing jazz music.

-After a few years on his own, Joey, who now calls himself Joey Robbins, gets an opportunity to perform on the television show with Ginny Gibbons (Anna Maria Alberghetti).
+After a few years on his own, Joey, who now calls himself Joey Robbins, gets an opportunity to perform on the television show with Ginny Gibbons.
 Unfortunately, his father falls ill during his rehearsal performance, and he runs to his side, putting show business aside for his family obligations.